Guatemalan genocide: Genocide under Ríos Montt

 In the remote Guatemalan highlands, where the military classified those most isolated as being more accessible to the guerrillas, it identified many villages and communities as "red" and targeted them for annihilation.
-This was especially true in El Quiche, where the army had a well-documented belief from the Benedicto Lucas period that the entire indigenous population of the Ixil area was pro-EGP.
-A major part of Ríos Montt's pacification strategy in El Quiche was "Operation Sofia," which began on 8 July 1982 on orders from Army Chief of Staff Héctor Mario López Fuentes.
+This was especially true in El Quiché, where the army had a well-documented belief from the Benedicto Lucas period that the entire indigenous population of the Ixil area was pro-EGP.
+A major part of Ríos Montt's pacification strategy in El Quiché was "Operation Sofia", which began on 8 July 1982 on orders from Army Chief of Staff Héctor Mario López Fuentes.
 "Operation Sofia" was planned and executed by the 1st Battalion of the Guatemalan Airborne Troops with the mission to "exterminate the subversive elements in the area – Quiché."

 During Ríos Montt's tenure, the abuse of the civilian population by the army and the PACs reached unprecedented levels, even when compared to the Army's conduct under Benedicto Lucas.
 These abuses often amounted to overkill, civilians in "red" areas are reported to have been beheaded, garroted, burned alive, bludgeoned to death, or hacked to death with machetes.
-At least 250,000 children nationwide were estimated to have lost at least one parent to the violence; in El Quiche province alone these children numbered 24,000.
+At least 250,000 children nationwide were estimated to have lost at least one parent to the violence; in El Quiché province alone these children numbered 24,000.
 In many cases, the Guatemalan military specifically targeted children and the elderly.
 Soldiers were reported to have killed children in front of their parents by smashing their heads against trees and rocks.
 Amnesty International documented that the rate of rape of civilian women by the military increased during this period.
 Soldiers at times raped pregnant women.
-The Guatemalan military also employed pseudo-operations against the peasants, committing rapes and massacres while disguised as guerillas.
+The Guatemalan military also employed pseudo-operations against the peasants, committing rapes and massacres while disguised as guerrillas.
 One example is the massacre of up to 300 civilians by government soldiers in the village of Las Dos Erres on 7 December 1982.
 The abuses included "burying some alive in the village well, killing infants by slamming their heads against walls, keeping young women alive to be raped over the course of three days.
 This was not an isolated incident.
 Rather it was one of over 400 massacres documented by the truth commission – some of which, according to the commission, constituted 'acts of genocide.'"